kyhau/docker-notebook/README.md

 # Docker 1.13 and higher.
 Docker 1.12 and lower uses --cpu-period=100000 --cpu-quota=50000
 docker run -it --cpus="1.5" ubuntu /bin/bash

+# Processes in container can be executed on cpu 1 and cpu 3.
+docker run -it --cpuset-cpus="1,3" ubuntu:14.04 /bin/bash

+# Processes in container can be executed on cpu 0, cpu 1 and cpu 2.
+docker run -it --cpuset-cpus="0-2" ubuntu:14.04 /bin/bash

 # The maximum amount of memory the container can use.
 If you set this option, the minimum allowed value is 4m
 # (4 megabyte).
 docker run -it --memory=[amount b/k/m/g] ubuntu /bin/bash